 Hamilton houses feel overpriced

-The situation I feared almost two decades ago has materialised.
+The situation I feared almost two decades ago has materialized.

-I will admit to buying shares in Facebook (now Meta Inc.) as a psychological analgesic to try and take the edge off of my high disdain towards the company.
-The stock price has now since quadruppled.
+I will admit to buying shares in Facebook (now Meta Platforms Inc.) as a psychological analgesic to try and take the edge off of my high disdain towards the company.
+The stock price has now since quadrupled.

 The old web is dead.
 15 years ago I was panned for being “Oh so pessimistic” for suggesting what has now eventuated today.